 Questions and Answers about your insurance coverage

-As a service to our patients, we will bill your insurance carrier, provided proper paperwork is provided to us.
-We will also assist you in billing your secondary insurance carrier, if applicable.
+As a courtesy to our patients, we will bill your insurance carrier, provided proper paperwork is provided to us.
 Payments are due at the time of service; the ultimate responsibility for any unpaid balance rests on you.
 Please understand that insurance is a contract between you and your insurance company, we are not contracted with medical/dental insurance policies.
 If an insurance carrier has not paid within 60 days of billing, any unpaid professional fees are due and payable in full from you.

 Will my insurance company pay all my medical bills?

 Not always.
-The fact is that most insurance, whether it is medical, theft, fire, or life, merely helps the purchaser meet the expense of some need or misfortune.
-Life insurance will not support the surviving beneficiary for the rest of his/her life.
-It’s the same with medical insurance, which is usually designed to help you meet medical bills – not to pay 100% of them.
 The range of benefits depends on the type of plan you have.
 Some plans exclude certain types of services such as anesthesia charges or “simple” extractions while other plans cover a full range of services.
 Some plans may cover as little as 30% or as much as 100% of services, with most falling in the 50-80% range.

 What does it mean when my insurance company says the charges are over the “usual & customary?”